-Kyaukpyu is a small fishing village of some 50,000 people located in Myanmar’s Rakhine State.
-This sleepy hamlet is where China wants to establish its next maritime hub of the One Belt One Road Initiative (OBOR).
-The plan is to construct an expensive deep-water port and free trade zone that will eventually allow China’s Yunnan-based industries to gain access to the Bay of Bengal.
-Kyaukpyu Port has already taken its place on the long list of controversial Chinese projects in Myanmar, a list that includes the cancelled Myitsone hydropower dam and the ever contentious Letpadaung copper mine.
-Its detractors worry that the port will force Myanmar into a subservient position of debt servitude for decades to come.
-Supporters on the other hand point to the economic gains to be had from a bustling port complex on a relatively underdeveloped region of Myanmar’s coast.
+However, like some other Belt and Road projects, political concerns are muddying the waters.
+Kyaukpyu Port ranks highly on a long list of controversial Chinese development projects in Myanmar, a list that includes the cancelled Myitsone hydropower dam and the ever contentious Letpadaung copper mine.
+The port’s detractors worry that it will force Myanmar into a subservient position of debt servitude for decades to come.
+Supporters argue that these concerns are eclipsed by the economic gains to be had from building a bustling new port complex on what is otherwise a largely underdeveloped swathe of Myanmar’s coast.

 This backgrounder will explore the economic promise and geopolitical ramifications of the Kyaukpyu Port.